awanish285/datingAPP/README.md

 5) It allows us to store the null elements as well, but there should be only one null key.
 Since Java 5, it is denoted as HashMap<K,V>, where K stands for key and V for value.
 It inherits the AbstractMap class and implements the Map interface.

+#Points to remember

+1) Java HashMap contains values based on the key.
+2) Java HashMap contains only unique keys.
+3) Java HashMap may have one null key and multiple null values.
+4) Java HashMap is non synchronized.
+5) Java HashMap maintains no order.
+6) The initial default capacity of Java HashMap class is 16 with a load factor of 0.75.

 ====================================================================================================================================================================